 - Loss of consortium: any harm done to the relationship with spouse or family as a result of the dog bite

-Elrod Pope Law Firm and Dog Bite Cases
+Elrod Pope Accident & Injury Attorneys and Dog Bite Cases

 A dog bite has the potential to change the lives of many people, whether you are the victim or the dog owner.
-If you or a loved one has been the victim of a dog attack resulting in a serious bite, let Elrod Pope Law Firm help you move through the steps to get the coverage you deserve.
+If you or a loved one has been the victim of a dog attack resulting in a serious bite, let Elrod Pope Accident & Injury Attorneys help you move through the steps to get the coverage you deserve.
 We are here to serve you.